 Call Intercept

 Call intercept is when a supervisor reroutes a call to themselves before it reaches an agent or pulls a call away from an agent mid-conversation.
-It prioritizes VIP customers, handles sensitive issues, or prevents agent mishandling.

 - Calls are automatically flagged based on predefined triggers (e.g., VIP status, repeated complaints, fraud concerns).

-- The call is rerouted to a senior agent or manager before it reaches a frontline agent.
+- The call is rerouted to a senior agent or center manager before it reaches a frontline agent.

-2. Call Recording & Playback
+2. Call Recording and Playback

-It allows supervisors and QA teams to analyze interactions after the fact, identifying areas for improvement and ensuring agents follow company policies.
+It allows supervisors and QA teams to analyze customer service interactions after the fact, identifying areas for improvement and ensuring agents follow company policies.
 Call recording can be structured in different ways, each serving a specific purpose.

 Full Call Recording

-Full call recording automatically records all inbound and outbound calls from start to finish.
+Full recording automatically records all inbound and outbound calls from start to finish.
 These recordings are stored securely and can be accessed later for review.

 - Every customer-agent conversation is recorded automatically.